molily/molily.de/_posts/2017-11-02-angular-typescript-rxjs.md

 Most people would probably say React had a bigger impact on their work than Redux.
 For me it’s the opposite; Redux was the eye opener.
 I’ve always struggled with application-wide state management.
 [Chaplin and Marionette](https://9elements.com/io/comparison-of-marionette-and-chaplin/) made it easier to keep state in central models, but every non-trivial app ended up as a hairball of internal dependencies and confusing model-view bindings.

-Redux and the underlying [Flux architecture](https://facebook.github.io/flux/docs/in-depth-overview.html#content) feature ideas of functional and reactive programming and reintroduced these paradigms into web frontend coding.
+Redux and the underlying [Flux architecture](https://facebook.github.io/flux/docs/in-depth-overview.html#content) feature ideas of functional and reactive programming and reintroduced these paradigms into web front-end coding.
 Redux allowed to talk about application state in formal terms again.
 When something goes wrong in your app, it’s easy to find the cause.
 Moreover, the parts of the architecture are clearly separated and relatively easy to test in isolation.

 ## Side effects in Redux: Thunks and Sagas